maueroats/teaching--2020-2021/content/ap-cs/haskell/ch03/daily-07.md

 1. (`count7`) How many times does 7 appear in a given list of numbers?
 2. (`skipEm`) The output list of numbers is the same as the input list, except every number from 50 through 70 is removed.
-3. Make this string without any effort: `"zxvtrpnlj"`
+3. Make this string without typing all of the letters: `"zxvtrpnlj"`
 4. Make a list of ordered pairs: the letter of the alphabet and its place in the ordinary order.
 Starts with `('a',1)`.
 5. (`shuffler`) Given two lists of integers, interleave them into one